marouenj/java-assertions/example_2/README.md

 # example_2
-Assertion is controlled by the class loader.
+Assertions are controlled by the class loader.
 To enable it

 	Thread.currentThread().getContextClassLoader().setDefaultAssertionStatus(true);